dhruv-rank/angular-9-child-routing-example/README.md

 #### 1.2 For Sub Child Routing :

-Add `<router-outler>` to every parent component which has configured children to make hirarcical sub child routing and after that
+Add `<router-outler>` to every parent component which has configured children to make hierarchical sub child routing and after that

 - If you navigate to `/customer/list` then the Customer List component gets displayed
 - If you navigate to `/customer/detail/1/Lastman` then the Manage Customer component gets displayed